 Your knife will almost certainly encounter the large hard seeds inside, so don’t try to cut through the seeds.
 Just work around them and keep going.
 Once your knife is back to the starting point, twist the pawpaw with both hands, pulling it apart into two even halves.

 Hold half of a pawpaw fruit in your hand at a time.
-Using a small spoon, scoop out and eat spoonfulls of soft, delicious pawpaw fruit.
-The texture is creamy and smooth.
+Using a small spoon, scoop out and eat spoonfuls of the delicious soft pulp.
+The texture of ripe pawpaws is surprisingly creamy and smooth.

-How to process pawpaw fruit for freezer storage:
+V: How to process pawpaw fruit for freezer storage

-When you have a large quantity of pawpaw fruit that you need to process and freeze, here’s how to do it:
+When you have larger quantities of pawpaw fruit that you need to process and freeze, here’s how to do it:

-1.-2.
-Wash then cut the pawpaw fruit in half as per the above instructions.
+Step 1: Wash then cut the pawpaw fruit in half as per the instructions in the previous section.

 The fruit pulp around the seeds will scrape right away with a knife.
 Put each half of pawpaw on a plate and scrape away at each exposed seed.